606: The Creeping Terror

 When Tom Wolfe’s wife does the laundry.

-Tom Wolfe is a journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
-He is known for dressing in white.
+Tom Wolfe (1930-2018) was a journalist and author known for such works as The Right Stuff and The Electric Kool-Aid Acid Test.
+He was known for dressing in white.

 Can I borrow some Downy?